heygent/embanalysis/thesis/src/01-intro.md

 # Introduction

+\epigraph{As above, so below.
+As within, so without.
+As the universe, so the soul.}{\textit{Emerald Tablet, misattributed}}

-This thesis explores LLMs from the perspective of their embeddings, in particular their numerical ones.
+This thesis takes a look at LLMs from the perspective of their embeddings, in particular their numerical ones.
 There are several reasons why I came to be interested in this topic, the first and naive one being that tokenization schemes, as naively implemented with the BPE algorithm, would leave a lot of